Infineon/NFC-verifier/CloudService/AWSTemplates/README.md

 3. Ensure that Windows PowerShell 5.1 or above is installed.
 (Type `$PSVersionTable` in the PowerShell terminal to get the version information)

 ## Steps to deploy AWS CloudFormation Template:
-**Warning**: Before performing these steps, the AWS account and AWS region in which the template should be executed, must be configured using the ['aws configure'](../AWSTemplates/StepsToConfigureAWSCLI.md) command.
-The resources in this template are created using the configured AWS account and AWS region.
+:warning: **Warning**: Before performing these steps, the AWS account and AWS region in which the template should be executed, must be configured using the ['aws configure'](../AWSTemplates/StepsToConfigureAWSCLI.md) command.
+The resources in this template are created using the configured AWS account and AWS region.<br>

 1. Download and extract the CloudFormation Templates from the repository.